Relationships and Enforced Chastity

 Keep Playfulness Alive

 Don't let chastity become a solemn ritual or a spreadsheet of rules.
 Let it be playful, a secret you share, a spark that keeps you both guessing.
 Laugh about the awkward moments, celebrate the successes, and don't take yourselves too seriously.
 The best part of chastity is the way it can turn ordinary days into something a little more electric.
+The keyholder's approach to maintaining playfulness offers specific techniques for keeping things light and fun.

 In Summary